dhodge180/ChessNavigator/README.md

     + Optionally a = on the front indicates neutral

 e.g. 's', 'N', '.ab', '.L1', '.l1' the first letter's case typically determines colour

+Fairy pieces identified in the fen of a composition will appear in the panel for position editing.
+However this means that pieces that only appear during the play will not appear.
+The optional file fairy_piece_blocks.json allow specification of pieces that always come together.
+The default version contains all standard neutral pieces, thus if a FEN contains any such piece then they are all loaded into the panel.

+You may add additional families if you wish to this file.
+This is generally unnecessary as by default all white and black variants are always automatically added.
+It would only be necessary, for example, should the inclusion of one piece mean you also wish for another. e.g. one Chinese piece loading other Chinese pieces.

+So the Grasshoppers group in fairy_piece_blocks.json is actually totally unnecessary, but provided to show the syntax for adding new groups.

+Do not attempt to add existing standard pieces, else weird things may happen.
+If you do, you may wish to delete your piece_map.json file before trying again.